daxartio/taskline/docs/quick-start.md

 ## Example

-The library provides a asynchronous code for interacting with Redis.
+The library provides an asynchronous code for interacting with Redis.
 You can use `tokio` or `async-std` as the runtime.

 First of all, you need to create a `RedisBackend` instance.
 You can do this by using the `RedisBackend::new` method or `RedisBackendConfig` struct.